alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 never despise regular workers.**

-I guess you can say it shorter: never despise other people for doing their work as best they can.
+I guess you can say it shorter: never despise other people for doing their job as best they can.

 ## Impostor Syndrome

-Perhaps you think you are mediocre.
+Perhaps you think you are a mediocre developer.
 Let me introduce you to this little concept called [impostor syndrome](https://counseling.caltech.edu/general/InfoandResources/Impostor), which some say is